Irish Wildflower Conservation Grade Seed Mixture:

 as well as our plants from our wider range.

-sown, after the first years growth and flowers, keep the meadow cut every
+sown, after the first years annual flowers, keep the meadow cut every

 4 to 6 to 8 weeks depending on how fertile your soil.